umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/troubleshooting-siteperformance.md

 Be aware that some errors may appear due to maxing out your resources, they may not be related to the cause!

 :::note
-If you are unsure which log file corresponds to the time, you can get a list of the latest log files in Kudu by going to the logs folder `~/wwwroot/App_Data/logs` in Umbraco 8 and in the `~/Umbraco/logs`then typing in:
+If you are unsure which log file corresponds to the time, you can get a list of the latest log files in Kudu by going to the logs folder `~/Umbraco/logs`then typing in:

 `ls -t | head -5`